8 Pharmaceutical Sales Cold Email Samples That Book Meetings with HCPs (2026)

 7. The Existing Relationship Check-In

-Best for: Physicians you've met previously — at a conference, in-office, or via another rep — who have gone quiet.
+Best for: Physicians you have met previously — at a conference, in-office, or via another rep — who have gone quiet.

 Subject: Checking in — [Product] updates for your practice